danieljstri/danieljstri/README.md

 - 👋 Hi, I’m @danieljstri
-- 👀 I’m interested in Web Development, CyberSecurity and IA
+- 👀 I’m interested in Data Manipulation, CyberSecurity and Machine Learning
-- 🌱 I’m currently learning Django from Python
+- 🌱 I’m currently learning Data Analysis with Python
-- 💞️ I’m looking to collaborate on Making a website
+- 💞️ I’m looking to collaborate on Big DATA
-- 📫 How to reach me: caninzao@gmail.com
+- 📫 How to reach me: @danieljstri

 <!---
 danieljstri/danieljstri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.